Very rough drafts of a sketch of an idea

 He runs his fingers across his moustache like little windscreen wipers, as if he's preparing them for the onslaught.

 "So I say to her, you know I think that café culture is the single most fucked thing about our society today.
-I think that the very concept of spending your Sunday morning going and lining up at some fucking stupid new venue, waiting 45 minutes just to get a table and then another hour to eat something that’s either horribly bloating or tastes like cardboard just so you can compare notes with other fuckwits about how good the single blend roast was while all the while some bearded fuck barista is passive aggressive telling you what a beautiful fucken Sydney morning it is, is just fucking dumb."
+I think that the very concept of spending your Sunday morning going and lining up at some fucking stupid new venue, waiting 45 minutes just to get a table and then another hour to eat something that’s either horribly bloating or tastes like cardboard, just so you can compare notes with other fuckwits about how good the single blend roast was, while some bearded fuck barista is passive aggressive telling you what a beautiful fucken Sydney morning it is, is just fucking dumb."

 "What did she think of that?"